Ask Congress: Maximize Telehealth Access in COVID-19 Response

 Therefore, as part of our advocacy related to COVID-19 we are asking policymakers to establish Medicare coverage of mental health services provided by telephone.
 We believe that audio-only telemental health coverage would help protect the health and well-being of Medicare patients.
 With social distancing likely to be required for many weeks and perhaps months, and with research showing the severe adverse effects of social isolation and loneliness, Medicare patients need to be able to pick up a phone and connect easily with mental health providers.
 Please take a moment to contact your members of Congress.

-Get our weekly newsletter for the latest on important legislative issues impacting psychology on Capitol Hill.
+Get our biweekly newsletter for the latest on important legislative issues impacting psychology on Capitol Hill.